Abhiiishek44/ai-terminal/README.md

 | `GEMINI_TEMPERATURE` | 0.3 | AI response randomness (0-1) |
 | `MAX_REQUESTS_PER_MINUTE` | 30 | Rate limiting |

-## 🤝 Contributing

-This is a production-ready backend.
-For enhancements:
-1. Add new command patterns in `ai_service.py`
-2. Extend validation in `command_service.py`
-3. Add new endpoints in `terminal_router.py`

 ## 📄 License